Overview of Florida Taxes

 Living in Florida or one of the other states without an income tax means your employer will withhold less money from each of your paychecks to pass on to tax authorities.
 But there’s no escaping federal tax withholding.
 That includes both FICA taxes and federal income taxes.

 FICA taxes are Social Security taxes and Medicare taxes.
-The FICA tax withholding from each of your paychecks is your way of paying into the Social Security and Medicare system that you’ll benefit from in your 60s and beyond.
+The FICA tax withholding from each of your paychecks is your way of paying into the Social Security and Medicare systems that you’ll benefit from in your 60s and beyond.

 Florida Median Household Income